Native American Indian Weapons For Sale

 The Navajo Indians used a short double curve bow similar to the plains style bows.
 The arrows they made had three feather fletching and lightning groves on the shafts.
 The Navajo quiver was made of different types of leather including deer hide, cow hide, buffalo hide, fox hide, wolf hide, mountain lion hide, and various others.
 The quiver may be decorated with fringes, fur, horse mane or beads.
 The bows were usually made from Mesquite wood and were round on the back and flat on the belly.
 The back was sometimes lined with sinew and the handle was often wrapped in buckskin.
 The string was primarily made of sinew.

 Some bows were made from Mulberry, Locust, Mesquite, Oak or Maple; however, Mulberry was said to be the Navajo peoples favorite.
 Sinew strings were fashioned from leg sinew from deer, and arrow shafts were made form mountain mahogany, Apache plume, and mulberry and were fletch with three feathers.
-There is no record of flint to stone points for hunting; however, a record of sharpened and fire hardened wood tips is available.
+There is no record of flint to stone points for hunting; however, a record of sharpened and fire hardened wood tips is available on these Native American weapons.

 Originally, the tomahawk was a type of axe native to North America that resembled a hatchet with a straight shaft.
 In the 17th century, the term tomahawk made its way into the English language as a transliteration of the Virginian Algonquian word.
 The main purpose of the tomahawk was it was to be used as a tool by Native Americans and European Colonials alike, and it could also be employed as a hand-to-hand or a thrown weapon.
 The tomahawk once had a stone head, but later, iron or brass heads were used.
 Metal tomahawk heads were modeled after a Royal Navy boarding axe, and it was used as a trade-item with Native Americans for food and other provisions.